RHexMan/RHex/docs/README.md

 The control panel of each of the programs has a help menu in an upper corner which gives access to a general discussion of the program, its license, detailed descriptions of the user-settable parameters, including their allowed and typical value ranges, and an exposition on gnuplot view manipulations.

 RHexCast3D and RHexSwing3D both make use of external files that allow nearly complete freedom to customize the details of the rod and line setup and driving motion.
 The distribution includes a number of folders that organize these files and that contain examples.
 Except for one sort of rod driving specification which requires a graphics editor, all the files are text, and can be opened, read and written with any standard text editor.
 Each example file has a header with explanatory information.
 The idea is that when you want a modified file, you copy the original, make changes in your copy, and save it, with a different name, to the same folder.

+The main RHex README (link top of this page, and included in all of the distributions) discusses the programs more comprehensively.

 ### History